thoni56/c-xrefactory/doc/ADRs/README.md

 - <state> - One letter describing Pending, Current, Revoked, Overriden
-- <name> should be a a present tense imperative verb phrase, e.g. "choose_database" or "manage_password" because this will match what the reader want to do when coming here
+- <name> should be a a present tense imperative verb phrase, e.g. "choose_database" or "manage_password" because this will match what the reader want to know when coming here

 The ADR should at least contain a [Y-statement|https://www.infoq.com/articles/sustainable-architectural-design-decisions/] following this pattern:

     In the context of <use case/user story u>, facing <concern c>
     we decided for <option o> and neglected <other options>, to achieve <system qualities/desired consequences>,
-    accepting <downside d/undesired consequences>,
+    accepting <downside/undesired consequences>,
-    because <additional rationale>.
+    because <reason for accepting downside>.

 NOTE: As the whole c-xrefactory project is a hobby project where I'm constantly trying out and learning things, this is also a WIP.